GSA/search-gov-website/_about/updates/year-in-review/2023-year-in-review/overview.md

         <hr class="section-break" id="section_2">
         <h2>Emerging trends in government search</h2>

-		<p>The influence of artificial intelligence (AI) and related tools expanded significantly during 2023.
+		<p>The influence of artificial intelligence (AI) and related tools expanded significantly in 2023.
 As technologies change rapidly, searches on government websites remain a customer experience issue.
 We look forward to sharing more information over the coming months about:</p>
         <ul>
             <li><strong>Artificial intelligence in government search:</strong> We will explore the intersection of technology, website governance, and public privacy.</li>
             <li><strong>Search engine optimization:</strong> We will dive deep into strategies and techniques for improving SEO, tailored to the government context.</li>